ucquantum/momentum/bylaws.md

 ### Section 2: Non-standard amendment proposals and bylaw changes will require a unanimous vote from board members or be added to the list of amendments for the Spring election (decided by the party or individual submitting the amendment).
 Only the Spring elections will have a full vote for amendments.

 ### Section 3: Board position nominations and suggested bylaw amendments must be submitted to a current board member within two weeks of voting.
-Nominations are open and members can nominate themselves.
+Nominations are open and accepted board member applicants can nominate themselves.